 Delivering content to the right person at the right time is a challenge but as information is available on many different channels it can be impossible for an encumbant supplier to block.
 Potential customers with a problem will no longer sit back and be spoon fed potential solutions by their current supplier.

 To be successful in B2B markets requires a well structured sales organisation and effective marketing.
-A specific type of marketer is required with industry knowledge, long term experience of the traditional B2B marketing process and knowledge of how to integrate what is best from the traditional approach with the latest best practice inbound marketing techniques
+A specific type of marketer is required with industry knowledge, long term experience of the traditional B2B marketing strategy and process and knowledge of how to integrate what is best from the traditional approach with the latest best practice inbound marketing techniques